What is a Chemical Peel?

 A Chemical Peel is an acidic exfoliate which is applied directly to the skin area that needs treatment.
 These solutions cause mild to moderate peeling of the skin’s outermost layers.
 This promotes the growth of collagen in the dermis layer of the skin, a protein that helps the skin remain toned and supple.
 After the old skin peels away, new skin regenerates with a healthier, smoother and more evenly toned texture.

-Jenny the aesthetician at Sunflower Dermatology demonstrates a chemical peel.
+Jenny the aesthetician at Epiphany Dermatology demonstrates a chemical peel.

 This procedure takes about 20 minutes to complete, however this video has been shortened.

 What Types of Skin Conditions Do Chemical Peels Treat?

 Chemical Peels are very effective for smoothing and rejuvenating the skin.
 Epiphany Dermatology offers several types of chemical peels to treat a multitude of skin concerns,

 - Fine Lines